White House turns to statistical models for virus forecast | Times Leader

 Birx singled out projections by the Institute for Health Metrics and Evaluation at the University of Washington in Seattle, suggesting that model is close to how government experts see the situation.

-That IHME forecast predicts more than 82,000 total U.S. deaths through early August, with the highest number of daily deaths occurring April 15.
+As of Tuesday morning, the IHME forecast predicted about 84,000 U.S. deaths through early August, with the highest number of daily deaths occurring April 15.
 That would be three days after Easter.

+The model generated attention because it offered the first state-by-state outlook for the next several months, based on how the outbreak is reacting to the various containment efforts put in place at different times around the country.
+It shows how the outbreak will unfold at a different pace in various states.
+For example, the model predicts it will peak about a month earlier in New York than in Texas.

 “Nobody has a crystal ball,” said Dr. Christopher Murray of the University of Washington, who developed the model.
 It is updated daily as new data arrives.
 While it is aimed at professionals, Murray hopes the model also helps the general public understand that the social distancing that’s in place “is a long process.”